 Mountain sites may have an underlying granite layer, rather than caliche, preventing drainage.
 Granite layers are too deep to dig through, so a location with deeper soil, or a slope must be selected instead.
 Never plant a tree in a flat area where underlying granite is close to the surface.
-Any hole you dig will seem to drain properly the first time you fill it, but the second time, the water will not drain at all.
+Any hole you dig will seem to drain properly the first time you fill it, but the second or third time, the water will not drain at all.
 The surrounding dry soil absorbs the first amount of water, becomes water logged clay, and can absorb no more.
 Root rot follows.

 The crown of the plants's root, and in some cases the root flare below the crown, must be one to two inches above the surrounding soil, and the root ball must not settle so that the root crown, or root flare, is below the soil line.
 "Plant it high, it won't die.
 Plant it low, it won't grow."
 The soil should slope gently away from the trunk to the drip line.
 Water should never accumulate at the trunk.

 As a firewise precaution, the closest tip of any tree branch should be at least 30 feet from a house.
 Add the maximum width the tree can grow, divided by two, to 30 feet.
 That is the distance the tree trunk should be planted from a house.
 All tree trunks should be at least 40 to 60 feet away from any structure.